 The crash left Nigeria in shock.
 At least 159 people were dead, the worst air disaster in the country in more than two decades.
 For a period of nearly six years between 2006 and 2012, there hadn’t been any major passenger airline crashes in Nigeria, leading people to believe that safety was improving.
 Instead, the crash of Dana Air flight 992 brought back relatively fresh memories of the first half of that decade, when Nigeria suffered four major air disasters in as many years.

 In May 2002, EAS Airlines flight 4226, a BAC One-Eleven, overran the runway on takeoff from Kano and kicked up a cloud of dust, which was ingested into the engines.
-The engines subsequently failed and the plane crashed into a school and two mosques where prayers were in session, killing 71 of the 77 people on board as well as 78 on the ground.
+The engines subsequently failed and the plane crashed into a school and two mosques where prayers were in session, killing 71 of the 77 people on board as well as at least 30 on the ground.